zew/go-questionnaire/README.md

 * Application renders questionaires.
 Different questionaires are separated by login.

-* Survey results are pulled in by the `transferrer`.
+* Survey results are pulled in by the `transferrer`,
+aggregating responses into a CSV file.

 ## Data thrift